 Call in outside help

-If all else fails, consider that your kids are ready to listen—just not to you.
+If all else fails, consider that your kids are ready to learn about investments—just not from you.
 Help them by paying for a financial planner, sharing some of your favorite books on personal finance and investing, or sending them links to articles that explain the importance of taking advantage of 401(k)s and other important saving strategies.